JasselD/JasselNotes/DSA revision/Hash Table.md

+- A tabl
 - Perfect hashing
 	- Hash code is distinct for all objects of a class
-	- If two different objects have the same hash code then there has a
+	- If two different objects have the same hash code then there has been a collision
+-